-The Group and the Bank use three categories for financial instruments at amortised cost for recognising ECL:
+The Group and the Bank use three categories for recognising ECL:

-Category Definition Basis for recognising Performing accounts (Stage 1) Financial assets that do not have significant increase in credit risk since initial recognition of the asset and therefore, less likely to default; 12 months ECL Performing accounts with credit grade 13 or better; · Accounts past due less than or equal to 30 days; or For early control acounts that have risk or potential weakness which if left unchecked, may result in significant deterioration of repayment prospect and transfer to Underperforming status (Stage 2) or worse.
-Underperforming accounts (Stage 2) An account with significant increase in credit risk since initial recognition and if left uncorrected, may result in impairment of the account within the next 12 months; Lifetime ECL - not credit impaired Accounts past due more than 30 days or 1 month but less than 90 days or 3 months; Accounts demonstrating critical level of risk and therefore, credit graded to 14 and placed under Watchlist.
-Impaired Impaired credit; Lifetime ECL - credit accounts (Stage 3) · Credit grade 15 or worse; impaired (Glage 3) Accounts past due more than 90 days or 3 months.
-Write-off Evidence indicating that there is no reasonable expectation of recovery based on unavailability of debtor's sources of income or; Asset is written off Assets unable to generate sufficient future cash flow to repay the amount.
+Category Definition Basis for recognising Performing accounts (Stage 1) Financial assets that do not have significant increase in credit risk since initial recognition of the asset and therefore, less likely to default; Performing accounts with credit grade 13 or better; Accounts past due less than or equal to 30 days; or For early control acounts that have risk or potential weakness which if left unchecked, may result in significant deterioration of repayment prospect and transfer to Underperforming status (Stage 2) or worse.
+12 months ECL Underperforming accounts (Stage 2) An account with significant increase in credit risk since initial recognition and if left uncorrected, may result in impairment of the account within the next 12 months; Accounts demonstrating medium or high level of risk are placed under Watchlist.
+Lifetime ECL - not credit impaired Impaired accounts (Stage 3) Impaired credit;Credit grade 15 or worse;Accounts past due more than 90 days.
+Lifetime ECL - credit impaired

-The Bank has not used the loan credit risk exemption for any financial instrument for the financial year ended 31 December 2020.
+The Bank has not availed of the loan credit risk exemption for any financial instrument for the financial year ended 31 December 2021.